 *This is what wikipedia says about the "Seven Fish Christmas Eve Dinner":

 It is believed to have originated in Southern Italy and is not a known tradition in many parts of Italy.
 Today, it is a feast that typically consists of seven different seafood dishes.
-This celebration commemorates the wait, theVigilia di Natale,
+This celebration commemorates the wait, theVigilia di Natale, for the midnight birth of the baby Jesus.

 The meal may include seven, eight, or even nine specific fishes that are considered traditional.
 The most famous dish Southern Italians are known for is baccala (salted cod fish).
-The custom of celebrating with a simple fish such as baccalĂ is attributed to the greatly impoverished regions of Southern Italy.
+The custom of celebrating with a simple fish such as baccalà is attributed to the greatly impoverished regions of Southern Italy.
 Fried smelts, calamari, and other types of seafood have been incorporated into the Christmas Eve dinner over the years."

 No comments: